 This keeps anything from happening (mostly) because she already knows what’s on her calendar and nothing, except unexpected events, will get in the way.

 For example, if I’m planning to see her on Friday, then I schedule it as soon as Tuesday.

 Another example: We chat on Sunday and she agrees on the idea of seeing me BUT I’m only free next Saturday (I.e., 6 days later)… What I would do to avoid flakiness is keep it vague, and don’t plan the date until Tuesday.
-Only then we plan the time and maybe place.
+Only then will we plan the time and place.

 The hardest part about knowing how to reply to a canceled date text is getting your own emotions in check.
 Once you can do that, handling it effectively isn’t so scary.